ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Note: we use the OPRF_* API functions rather than VOPRF_*, as we do not need to recompute the data that is used for producing verifiable outputs at this stage.

+## Security justification

+The protocol that we devise in {{overview}}, coupled with the API instantiation in {{voprf-api}}, are equivalent to the protocol description in {{DGSTV18}}.
+In {{DGSTV18}}, it is proven that this protocol satisfies the security requirements of unlinkability ({{unlinkability}}) and unforgeability ({{unforgeability}}).

+The unlinkability property follows unconditionally as the view of the adversary in the redemption phase is distributed independently of the issuance phase.
+The unforgeability property follows from the one-more decryption security of the ElGamal cryptosystem {{DGSTV18}}.
+In
+{{KLOS20}} it is also proven that this protocol satisfies the stronger notion of unforgeability, where the adversary is granted a verification oracle, under the chosen-target Diffie-Hellman assumption.

+Note that the existing security proofs do not leverage the VOPRF primitive as a black-box in the security reductions, instead relying on the underlying operations in a non-black-box manner.
+Hence, an explicit reduction from the generic VOPRF primitive to the Privacy Pass protocol would strengthen these security guarantees.

 # Ciphersuites & security settings {#ciphersuites}